Complaint Investigations Division

 What is Mediation?

 Mediation is a voluntary process where both parties must agree to come to a resolution regarding the allegation(s) of discrimination/retaliation filed.
 Our department provides a volunteer mediator to assist both parties to come to an agreement that everyone is happy with.
 If there is an agreement, your case will be closed with our department.
-Our department may decide to monitor the terms of the mediation agreement.
-If mediation fails and there is no agreement, your case will go back to investigation.
+If mediation fails and there is no agreement, your case will be forwarded to investigation.
 In this process, both parties are in control of the outcome.
 Otherwise, the Department will decide on the outcome and next steps.
 There is no cost to mediate your case.

 Investigations may involve: